VIDEO AND DIGITAL SUBMISSIONS

-For the attention of: the BBFC’s Digital Service Chief Digital Officer
+For the attention of: the BBFC’s Head of Business Services

 If in relation to Video Classifications/non-Licensees:

-For the attention of: BBFC Information Services Manager
+For the attention of: BBFC Central Services Manager

-or such other address as the BBFC may specify for this purpose on its website.
+or such other address as the BBFC may specify for this purpose on the BBFC Website.

 In the case of Customers:

-In the case of a Customer which is a Licensee, for the attention of the person, and to the address, fax number or e-mail address given by them in their application to become a Licensee, or in the case of other Customers such other person, address, fax number or e-mail address as the Customer may have notified to the BBFC in the course of dealings with the BBFC;
+In the case of a Customer which is a Licensee, for the attention of the person, and to the address or e-mail address given by them in their application to become a Licensee, or in the case of other Customers such other person, address, or e-mail address as the Customer may have notified to the BBFC in the course of dealings with the BBFC;

 c. shall be: